noazark/alonso/README.md

 ### Harvester

-Each remote node has a running instance of a harvester which will broadcast updates to it's node's logfiles.
+Each remote node has a running instance of a harvester which will broadcast events to it's node's logfiles.
 A harvester is configured with a simple JSON conf file.

 #### Example